 Back home in Massachusetts, we continued to search for this “fresh whey,” but we couldn’t find it anywhere.

 No, it’s not that whey; “whey protein.”
-Fresh whey is not a powder, or a smoothie, or drink meant for body-builders, but rather a natural and refreshing liquid co-product of cheese and yogurt making.
+Fresh whey is not a powder, or a smoothie, or drink meant just for body-builders, but rather a natural and refreshing liquid co-product of cheese and yogurt making.
 In the Alps, they drink it not just because it’s thirst-quenching, but also because it is naturally packed with electrolytes, vitamins, minerals, and lactic acid, which is great for that gut.
 The Austrians aren’t the only ones with their wits about them, though.
 Fresh whey is beloved in many other countries like Switzerland, Iceland, Iran, and India.
-In fact, even Hippocrates, the founder of medicine, used whey to cure illnesses and prevent disease.
+In fact, even Hippocrates, the founder of medicine, promoted the health benefits of fresh whey.
 In the US, however, the most prolific cheese producer in the world, we treat it as a waste product.
 Every pound of cheese yields NINE pounds of fresh whey.
 New England alone produces about 3.1 million gallons of whey from cheese every year.
 Yikes.